Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Extends: `Array<string|Array<string|number|boolean>>`

-  >an array of strings or of arrays containing strings, numbers or boolean values
+  >An array of strings or of arrays containing strings, numbers or boolean values.

 ---